ledokter/obsidian-BlackPe4rl-theme/README.md

 3. Create a folder named `BlackP3arl`.
 4. Paste the files inside.
 5. Select **BlackP3arl** in Obsidian Appearance settings.

-## � Design Manifestos

-This theme isn't just a skin; it's a modular system built on strict architectural principles. **Nothing is left to chance.**

 ## 🤝 Contributing